jacksonrayhamilton/context-coloring/README.md

 Context coloring also improves a programmer's ability to write functions that construct objects with implicit private state (which is a good way to avoid `this` too).

+This coloring scheme is probably more useful than conventional JavaScript *syntax* highlighting.
+Highlighting keywords can help detect spelling errors, or alert one to unclosed string literals; but so can a [linter][].
+(If you haven't already, you should [integrate][emacs integration] one into your editor.)

 ## Usage